 The City Gone Wild, featuring Louise Brooks, was released on this day in 1927.
-The film a terse crime drama -- with gangsters, gangs, and
+The film is a terse crime drama -- with gangsters, gangs, and

 gunfights, in which a criminal lawyer turns prosecutor to avenge the